FORKS COMMUNITY HOSPITAL

 BOARD OF COMMISSIONERS

-The meeting was called to order at 5:00pm by Daisy Anderson.
+The meeting was called to order at 5:02 pm by Daisy Anderson.

-Medical Staff: Medical Staff Committee minutes from October 9th, 2013 were reviewed.
+Medical Staff: Medical Staff Committee Minutes from July 9th, 2014 were reviewed.

 ACTION: It was moved, seconded and passed to approve the Medical Staff meeting minutes.